Skip to main content

 DA MCP: Giving AI Assistants Direct Access to Document Authoring

 Over the past few months, AI assistants have gone from useful chat tools to something more interesting: agents that can actually do things.
-Not just draft text, but read files, write content, move things around, and connect to external systems.
-The key technology making this possible is the Model Context Protocol (MCP) — an open standard for giving AI tools structured access to external services.
+They can read files, call APIs, and interact with external systems.
+Model Context Protocol (MCP) is an open standard that enables AI tools to connect to services in a structured way.

 So I built it.